Social networks fail to corral Trump’s misinformation about US vote count

 The false and unfounded claims evolved over the course of the day.
 Initially, Trump said he had won (he hasn’t.)
 Then he said that unanticipated mail-in votes were appearing out of nowhere (in fact they were long-expected.)
 Later, Trump’s campaign claimed it had won Pennsylvania (where votes are still being counted.)

-Unsubstantiated allegations that ballots for Trump were not counted because voters used Sharpie pens, dubbed “Sharpiegate” on social media, were labeled as false on Facebook but shared hundreds of thousands of times.
+Unsubstantiated allegations that ballots for Trump were not counted because voters used Sharpie pens, dubbed “Sharpiegate” on social media, were labelled as false on Facebook but shared hundreds of thousands of times.

 Facebook’s rules evolved too, with eligibility for premature victory labels expanded to non-politicians based on “potential for virality” and shifting guidance on whether false claims of state victories would get labels.